SEED PRAYER – chalk and pencil on kraft paper

 “Take care of your art, and it will take care of you.”

-At best, I paint and write from my heart.
+At my best, everything I paint and write comes from that softer, heart-led place.

-And I show my world—not as an expert, but as someone learning to listen more deeply.
+And when I share my work, it’s not as an expert — just as someone learning to listen more deeply, day by day.

-I believe animals can open human hearts in ways we don’t always expect.
+I truly believe animals can open our hearts in ways we don’t expect.

-That’s why I share these stories and these paintings.
+That’s why I keep sharing these stories and these paintings.

-Each encounter reminds me that kindness isn’t a grand gesture; it’s a way of being.
+Every encounter reminds me that kindness isn’t a dramatic gesture or a grand act.

-And perhaps open hearts really can create a more peaceful world.
+And maybe — just maybe — open hearts really can help create a more peaceful world.

 Love these words – “Humankind has not woven the web of life.
 We are but one thread within it.
 Whatever we do to the web, we do to ourselves.
 All things are bound together.
 All things connect.”
 Chief Seattle